BJK83/tradeMeUIandAPITest/ReadMe.md

 Running the Tests: Tests can be run in one of the ways below:

 	1. Right click on the test runner file in directory "/TradeMeUIandAPITest/src/test/java/cucumberOptions/TestRunner.java", and run as TestNG Test.

-		Test results for this will be shown in the IDE explorer
+		Test result report is detailed, and can be accessed in the folder - tradeMeUIandAPITest\test-output.
+		If this does not show in the IDE project explorer, refresh the project or alternatively look for this folder on the file system under root directory.

 	2. Right click on POM.xml, run as => Maven Test

 	3. In the IDE terminal, from the root folder - Use "mvn test", or "mvn verify".

 	Note: Test result for options 2 and 3 are in the folder: \TradeMeUIandAPITest\target\cucumber-report